Sarah-El/README-Generator/README.md

   To install this project, please clone the repository and install Node JS.

   ## Usage
   This project is designed to be used to generate a README file quickly and easily using user input.
+To see a demo of how this is used, [click here](https://drive.google.com/file/d/1uXz1AKh1MobeTbWKg_NCA6cLhef3AuJt/view?usp=share_link)

   ## License
   This project uses the following license MIT